Odds: Mathematical relations

 Odds can be expressed as a ratio of two numbers, in which case it is not unique—scaling both terms by the same factor does not change the proportions: 1:1 odds and 100:100 odds are the same (even odds).
 Odds can also be expressed as a number, by dividing the terms in the ratio—in this case it is unique (different fractions can represent the same rational number).
 Odds as a ratio, odds as a number, and probability (also a number) are related by simple formulas, and similarly odds in favor and odds against, and probability of success and probability of failure have simple relations.
 Odds range from 0 to infinity, while probabilities range from 0 to 1, and hence are often represented as a percentage between 0% and 100%: reversing the ratio switches odds for with odds against, and similarly probability of success with probability of failure.

-Given odds (in favor) as the ratio W:L (Wins:Losses), the odds in favor (as a number) $o_f$ and odds against (as a number) $o_a$ can be computed by simply dividing, and are multiplicative inverses:
+Given odds (in favor) as the ratio W:L (number of outcomes that are wins:number of outcomes that are losses), the odds in favor (as a number) $o_f$ and odds against (as a number) $o_a$ can be computed by simply dividing, and are multiplicative inverses: